Heightsdesign/Macgyver/README.md

 This game was written in Python using the module Random from the default Python library and the Pygame module.

-You can download and install Python here : https://www.python.org/downloads/ You can download and install Pygame here : https://www.pygame.org/download.shtml
+You can download and install Python here : https://www.python.org/downloads/ You can download and install Virtualenv here : https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/

 If need be, you can activate a virtual environment by going to the program folder in your terminal and running the commands :